By Erin Gloeckner

 - is distributed without any coinciding training, coaching, or team meetings, and therefore fails to offer employees the chance to learn about new/updated policies, to refresh their understanding of well-established policies, and to ask questions about any policies they do not understand.

-Most employee handbooks contain a routine “acknowledgement” page at the very end, asking new employee to acknowledge their receipt and review of the nonprofit’s HR rules.
+Most employee handbooks contain a routine “acknowledgement” page at the very end, asking each new employee to acknowledge their receipt and review of the nonprofit’s HR rules.
 Yet from time to time, a new hire may refuse to sign the acknowledgement.
 What’s an HR manager or nonprofit CEO to do?
 Here are three options.

 - Good: Ask the employee to confirm in writing their refusal to sign on the acknowledgement page, such as: “I have read and understand the contents of this Handbook but I refuse to abide by all of the policies contained herein.”
 After refusal is documented, consider discipline or termination as appropriate for the employee’s insubordination.
 Make certain that you are consistent when you make discipline decisions: if your top development team member also refused to sign but her actions were ignored, you should not fire another employee for the same refusal.